 This standard deals with auditor's responsibility relating to management's use of the going concern assumption.
 The auditor shall obtain sufficient appropriate audit evidence regarding the appropriateness of management's use of the going concern assumption in the preparation of the financial statements.
-Based on the audit evidence obtained if a material uncertainty exists, the auditor shall determine whether the financial statements adequately describe the principal events or conditions that may cast significant doubt on the entity's ability to continue as a going concern and management's plans to deal with these events or conditions that may cast significant doubt or conditions that may cast significant doubt or events or conditions that may cast significant doubt or events or conditions that may cast significant doubt on the entity's ability to continue as a going concern and management's plans to deal with these events or conditions that may cast significant doubt on the entity's ability to continue as a going concern and therefore that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Based on the audit evidence obtained if a material uncertainty exists, the auditor shall determine whether the financial statements adequately describe the principal events or conditions that may cast significant doubt on the entity's ability to continue as a going concern and management's plans to deal with these events or conditions and disclose clearly that there is a material uncertainty related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern and therefore that it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 If adequate disclosure is not made in the financial statements, the auditor shall express a qualified opinion or adverse opinion in the auditor's report that there is a material uncertainty that may cast significant doubt about the entity's ability to continue as a going concern.